-- 4.2.1 Annual reports to MDR/appraisal process are compiled from the Agreed Record on the forms provided.
+4.2.1 Annual reports to MDR/appraisal process are compiled from the Agreed Record on the forms provided.
 The supervisee should have the chance to comment on any report made before it is sent and sign to confirm they have seen it.
-The MDR team also send a report to the supervisor that has been seen and signed by the supervisee. - 4.2.2 Reports may be required from supervisors by a safeguarding investigation or competence or complaints procedure.
-These should be compiled on the basis of Agreed Records.
+The MDR team also send a report to the supervisor that has been seen and signed by the supervisee.

-- 4.2.3 Those supervising probationers will need to write an evidential report on the ability of the probationer to make appropriate use of reflective supervision based on the expected competencies for those ready for ordination and to be received into Full Connexion. - 4.2.4 Those supervising trainee supervisors will receive reports from the training team and need to report on their supervisees' engagement in supervision of supervision and on their dispositions, skills and knowledge as a supervisor.
+- 4.2.2 Reports may be required by a Safeguarding Investigation or competence or complaints procedure. - 4.2.3 Those supervising probationers will need to write an evidential report on the ability of the probationer to make appropriate use of reflective supervision based on the expected competencies for those ready for ordination and to be received into Full Connexion. - 4.2.4 Those supervising trainee supervisors will receive reports from the training team and need to report on their supervisees' engagement in supervision of supervision and on their dispositions, skills and knowledge as a supervisor.